himanshuo/life-of-learning/articles/parallel/lecture_13.md

 ### Homework 4
 `VERY HARD`
 Start as soon as possible.

+hint: It's good to set up a recieve and then check to see if message arrives.

 ##### Common problems people make in this hw
 * processes have to exchange information. do NOT have both processes waiting for each other.